 First published in 1989 as part of The Superyachts Vol. 2

-Ahead of the upcoming release of The Superyachts Vol. 31_, we have delved into the_ Boat International archives to reveal the full story of how President Donald Trump bought the 86 metre Benetti superyacht Nabila and transformed her into Trump Princess...
+Following the 2020 US Presidential Election, BOAT delves into the archives to tell the full story of how Donald Trump bought the 86 metre Benetti superyacht Nabila and transformed her into Trump Princess.